WarZone762/bg3-debug-tool/README.md

 # bg3-debug-tool

-A WIP debugging tool for Baldur's Gate 3
+A WIP debugging tool for Baldur's Gate 3.

-Can be used to browse the game's data like templates, items, spells, passives and more
+Can be used to browse the game's data like templates, items, spells, passives and more.

+# Installation

+Put `bg3-debug-tool.dll` and `bg3-debug-tool.exe` to into the game's `bin` directory and launch the game through the `bg3-debug-tool.exe`.

 # Credits